The Desktop Application#

 Example Workflow:

-Open the Desktop App to the Main Locations Window
+Open AI Workbench (Desktop App) to the Main Locations Window

 Select a ___location to open the Single Location Window